Watch Type 1 Diabetes on Netflix

-If you’ve browsed Netflix in the last couple of weeks – as I’m sure the majority of us have throughout shelter in place – you may have stumbled on a few representations of Type 1 diabetes in major Netflix shows.
+If you’ve browsed Netflix recently, you may have stumbled on a few representations of Type 1 diabetes in major Netflix shows.

 Usually when we know diabetes has been represented in a show or movie, the collective “oh no, what did they say about it this time?” sinks in.
-However, these shows did a pretty decent job.
+However, two recent Netflix shows, “The Baby-Sitters Club” and “Say I Do,” did a pretty decent job.
 In “Say I Do,” a wedding reality show, the groom with T1D was able to tell his own diabetes story in a way we’ve not often seen done.
 It was refreshing.
 In “The Baby-Sitters Club,” the beloved character with diabetes from the book series has an entire episode dedicated to her experience.
 It’s not a perfect representation, but it is more screen-time for diabetes than we normally see.

 The Baby-Sitters Club

-This Netflix reboot – released on July 3rd – of the beloved book series, turned TV series, turned 1995 film of the same name is a more modern take, but for the most part stays true to the original characters.
+This Netflix reboot of the beloved book series, turned TV series, turned 1995 film of the same name is a more modern take, but for the most part stays true to the original characters.
 One of these familiar characters is Stacey, a new member of the BSC and New York City transplant.

 In episode 3 of the season, “The Truth About Stacey,” Stacey’s “secret” is finally revealed.
 She has Type 1 diabetes.